Bicolored hawk: Description

-At 34–45 cm in length and 200–450 g in weight, it is significantly smaller than the northern goshawk of Eurasia and North America, and somewhat smaller than the Cooper's hawk of North America, but among the largest Accipiter hawks in Central and South America (only the rare grey-bellied hawk is larger).
-As in other Accipiter hawks, the female is far larger than the male.
+At 34–45 cm in length and 200–450 g in weight, it is significantly smaller than the northern goshawk of Eurasia and North America, and somewhat smaller than the Cooper's hawk of North America, but it is among the largest hawks in Central and South America (only the rare grey-bellied hawk is larger).
+As in other hawks, the female is far larger than the male.
 Adults are grey above with darker wings and crown, and a banded tail.
 The underparts typically vary from dark grey to very pale grey, but the southern subspecies can sometimes be rufescent below.
 The thighs are always pure rufous (not always easily seen), and the underwing coverts are white in the northern subspecies and rufous in the southern.
 Juveniles are very variable.
 They can be white, buff or rufous below, and sometimes with dark streaks.
 Their upperparts are browner than in adults, and the thighs are sometimes paler.